 Individuals who currently wear body-piercing jewelry in the surgical region are advised that an infection could develop from this activity.
 Body-piercing jewelry should be removed prior to your surgical procedure.

 Nails:

-To determine your vitals status during surgery, your anesthesia provider may require access to your fingernails for monitoring.
-Make sure to have at least two fingernails free of nail polish or acrylic nails on the date of your surgery.
+To monitor your vitals during surgery, your anesthesia provider may require access to your fingernails.
+Be sure to have at least two fingernails free of nail polish or acrylic nails on the date of your surgery.